nodesource/nsolid/BUILDING.md

 ### Previous versions of this document

-Supported platforms and toolchains change with each major version of Node.js.
+Supported platforms and toolchains change with each major version of N|Solid.
-This document is only valid for the current version of Node.js, and is expected to be valid for the entire lifetime of this release line.
+This document is only valid for the current version of N|Solid, and is expected to be valid for the entire lifetime of this release line.

 To consult the version of this document for another version, download its source tarball and/or browse the git repository checked out at the relevant tag.

-## Building Node.js on supported platforms
+## Building N|Solid on supported platforms

 ### Prerequisites